supertokens/supertokens-core/README.md

 We want to change that - we believe the only way is to provide a solution that has the right level of abstraction, gives you maximum control, is secure, and is simple to use - just like if you build it yourself, from scratch (minus the time to learn, build and maintain).

+We also believe in the principle of least vendor lockin.
+Your having full control of your user's data means that you can switch away from SuperTokens without forcing your existing users to logout, reset their passwords or in the worst case, sign up again.

 ### Features
+#### ❗⭐❗⭐ We want to make features as decoupled as possible.
+This means, you can use SuperTokens for just login, or just session management, or both.
+In fact, we also offer session management integrations with other login providers like Auth0.
 - Login (coming soon):
     - A decoupled login & sign up form as React components - pretty by default, but fully customisable.
     - Email & password login with email verification, and forgot password flows